ChanthMiao/ghc-wiki-mirror/cross-compilation/targets.md

-# GHC targets: sketch of ideas
+# Cross-compilation via GHC targets

-## Big picture: Compile-time cross-compilation
+## Why Cross-Compilation Matters

-Cross-compilation serves users who want to compile Haskell code on one platform but run it on another:
+Cross-compilation serves users who want to compile Haskell code on one platform but run it on another.
+The need for cross-compilation is driven primarily by the availability of cheap single-board computers such as Raspberry Pi and by the rise of mobile computing (e.g., Android and iOS).

-  - A developer creating a phone app  may need to compile for an ARM target, but would prefer to develop, compile, and debug code on a beefy x86 desktop equipped with a keyboard, large screen, massive RAM, and a fast solid-state drive.
-A developer creating code for a Raspberry Pi has similar needs.

-    EXAMPLES INCLUDE

-  - A developer creating a web app my need to compile for WebAssembly, but they may wish to compile code on a desktop, where they can enjoy such conveniences as a filesystem and a network.

-    EXAMPLES INCLUDE

-These use cases require GHC to be able to run on one platform while generating code for another, which is *cross-compilation*.
+  - On a single-board computer like Raspberry Pi, native compilation is conceivable in principle, provided you have a machine with enough memory.
+But memory is a real limitation, and compared with a desktop computer or build server, a single-board computer is wildly underpowered.
+An acceptable development experience demands a beefy machine equipped with massive RAM and a fast solid-state drive.

+  - On Android, it might be possible to attempt native compilation, but the same performance considerations apply.
+And because Android was not designed for this use case, the attempt would likely be annoying and painful.

+  - On Apple's iPhones, iPads, and Apple TVs, native compilation is virtually impossible---the toolchain provided by Apple supports cross-compilation only.

+  - On the relatively new WebAssembly platform, the same constraints
+    apply: the toolchain supports cross-compilation only.

+  - In the AWS cloud, developers may want to save money by compiling for AWS's Graviton (ARM) machines, even if their host platform is x86.

+Who cares about cross-compilation?

+  - Obsidian Systems is very invested in Haskell on mobile devices.

+  - IOG (formerly IOHK) have been cross-compiling from Linux to Windows, as Linux provides a better CI experience.

+  - IOG are working on blockchain with a Proof of Stake model.
+This model demands relatively few computing resources (a strength), and IOG are interested in running it on single-board computers and other low-energy platforms.

+  - Cardano smart contracts will include client code that runs off the blockchain, on client machines.
+To enable users to participate independent of the computing, that client code needs to be cross-platform.
+At present, Plutus (Cardano’s smart contract system) uses GHCJS to compile client code to Javascript, but the aim is to move to WebAssembly.

+## New model: Select cross-compiler at compile time

 At present, GHC supports cross-compilation awkwardly.
-Any given GHC understands only one target at a time, which must be configured when GHC is built.
+Any given `ghc` binary understands only one target at a time, which must be configured when `ghc` is built ("compiler-configuration time").
 This limitation has been an annoyance at least since Apple migrated its architecture from Power to x86: a developer needed two complete installations (one to generate Power code for current hardware, and one to generate code for the x86 emulator).
 Requiring two simultaneous installations of GHC is not a good model.

 A better model for development is a single installation that enables a developer to choose a target platform at compile time (for example, by